rki-mf1/2023-Workshop-MISSIoN-Nanopore/day01-tuesday/hands-on.md

 1) Investigate the content of the FASTQ file you downloaded: `input-data/eco.nanopore.fastq.gz`.
 What are the first four lines telling you?
 What do you need to do to make the content of the file "human readable"?
 2) Try `FastQC` on the _E. coli_ example FASTQ.
 Inspect the output.
 2) Now, use the example data for _Salmonella_ on your system; for the same samples you analyzed short-read Illumina data.
 Pick one of the _Salmonella_ nanopore FASTQ files.
 Create a decent folder structure to work with the data.
 Check the quality.
 Is read length filtering necessary?
 If so, do a read length filtering and compare the results.
+How long are the reads?
+Do you see any problems?
+Also try `fastqc` with the appropriate long-read parameter on your sample.
+What is the GC content?
+Does it match the expected GC content of _Salmonella_?

 ## Bonus 1